Breed Rating (16 Reviews)

 They are difficult birds to raise and therefore are not suitable for the beginner.
 The adults are hardy and active and like to free range.
 If there are trees around them they do like to roost in them.
 They do not lay many eggs but the ones they do are small and white.
 Sebrights are very upright birds that like to strut around.

-There are now two recognised varieties, Golden and Silver.
-The golden colour is often described as rich and deep, while the silver is actually white.
+There are now two recognized varieties, Golden and Silver.
+The golden color is often described as rich and deep, while the silver is actually white.
 The Sebright is famous for the quality of the lacing in its feathers.
-Each feather is edged with black, making the ground colour appear brighter and more striking.
+Each feather is edged with black, making the ground color appear brighter and more striking.
 It is a true bantam having no larger counterpart in poultry breeds.

 Please note: All chickens listed here are for collection only.
 They cannot be delivered by the seller or by Omlet.
 The seller will send you their contact details to arrange payment and collection.

 Sorry, there are currently no Sebright listed for Sale

 Latest Reviews For Sebright ( of 16)